aquariophilie/blobfishes/docs/deploy-blobfishes-to-digitalocean.md

   - Spin a MongoDB cluster on DigitalOcean
   - Create a Droplet on DigitalOcean
   - Login to the VM via SSH
-  - Install Docker and docker-compose
+  - Install Docker and `docker-compose`
   - Clone blobfishes sources from GitHub
-  - Create file `.env` and fill-in credentials for MongoDB instance
+  - Create file `.env` with connection info to the MongoDB instance
-  - Bring up the Docker application
+  - Bring up blobfish webapp using `docker-compose`
   - Test blobfish webapp locally
   - Open incoming ports on the VM
   - Test webapp remotely using a browser <http://vm_ip_address:3000>